scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 sphinx-batch-stt: "your paris sufficient i said"
 ~~~

 Notice the errors in transcription.
-With more training data, it typically improve.
+With more training data, it typically improves.

 ### Streaming API